-11114 IHM TYPE OF SERVICE IN-NETWORK ONLY OTHER SERVICES AND SUPPLIES (continued) Medical Supplies 100% of allowed benefit Includes, but is not limited to: surgical dressings; casts; splints; syringes; dressings for cancer, burns or diabetic ulcers; catheters colostomy bags; oxygen; supplies for renal dialysis equipment and machines; and all diabetic supplie as mandated by Maryland law.
-Private Duty Nursing 100% of allowed benefit Whole Blood Charges 100% of allowed benefit MENTAL HEALTH AND CHEMICAL DEPENDENCY SERVI CES Office Visit \$15 copay Inpatient Hospital Care 100% of allowed benefit Partial Hospitalization Services 100% of allowed benefit Outpatient Services (including Intensive Outpatient Service ces) 100% of allowed benefit Residential Crisis Services 100% of allowed benefit Habilitative Services, which includ occupational therapy, physical therapy, speech therapy, and appli behavior analysis, are covered for children under the age of 19 with congenital or genetic birth defect including but not limited to autism autism spectrum disorder, and cerebral palsy.
-VISION SERVICES (Adults 19 and older) Vision - Medical (Services related to medical health of the e eye) \$15 copay (PCP) or \$15 copay (Specialist) Vision - Routine (One per plan year) 100% of allowed benefit Frames (One per plan year) Up to \$45 per frame Prescription Lenses Single vision: \$52.00, Bifocal: \$82.0 Trifocal: \$101.00, Lenticular: \$181.
-Contact Lenses (in lieu of frames & lenses) Medically necessary: \$285.00, Cosmetic: \$97.00 VISION SERVICES (Dependent children age 18 and u inder) Vision - Medical (Services related to medical health of the e eye) \$15 copay (PCP) or \$30 copay (Specialist) Vision - Routine (One per plan year) 100% of allowed benefit Frames 100% of allowed benefit No limits on the number of medica necessary frames purchased in a pl year for children through age 18 Basic Prescription Lenses 100% of allowed benefit No limit on the number of medica necessary lenses for children throu age 18.
-Contact Lenses (in lieu of frames & lenses) 100% of allowed benefit , No limit on medically necessary contacts for children through age BENEFIT CHART FOOTNOTES Laboratory testing services related to diabetes, hyperter nsion, coronary artery disease, asthma and COPD are paid at 100%, including test strips for diabetics.
-Newborns' and Mothers' Health Protection Act Notice.
-See Page 70 of the booklet.
+Kaiser Permanente IHM TYPE OF SERVICE IN-NETWORK ONLY OTHER SERVICES AND SUPPLIES (continued) Medical Supplies 100% of allowed benefit Includes, but is not limited to: surgical dressings; casts; splints; syringes; dressings for cancer, burns or diabetic ulcers; catheters; colostomy bags; oxygen; supplies for renal dialysis equipment and machines; and all diabetic supplies as mandated by Maryland law.
+Private Duty Nursing 100% of allowed benefit Whole Blood Charges 100% of allowed benefit MENTAL HEALTH AND CHEMICAL DEPENDENCY S SERVICES Office Visit \$15 copay Inpatient Hospital Care 100% of allowed benefit Partial Hospitalization Services 100% of allowed benefit Outpatient Services (including Intensive Outpatient Services) 100% of allowed benefit Residential Crisis Services 100% of allowed benefit Habilitative Services, which include occupational therapy, physical therapy, speech therap and applied behavior analysis, are covered for children under the age of 19 with congenital or genetic birth defects including but not limited to autism, autism, spectrum disorder, and cerebra palsy.
+VISION SERVICES (Adults 19 and older) Vision - Medical (Services related to medical health of the eye) \$15 copay (PCP) or \$15 copay (Specialist) Vision - Routine (One per plan year) 100% of allowed benefit Frames (One per plan year) Up to \$45 per frame Prescription Lenses Single vision: \$52.00, Bifocal: \$82.00, Trifocal: \$101.00, Lenticular: \$181.00 Contact Lenses (in lieu of frames & lenses) Medically necessary: \$285.00, Cosmetic: \$97.00 VISION SERVICES (Dependent children age 18 a and under) Vision - Medical (Services related to medical health of the eye) \$15 copay (PCP) or \$30 copay (Specialist) Vision - Routine (One per plan year) 100% of allowed benefit Frames 100% of allowed benefit No limits on the number of medically necessary frames purchased in a plan year for children through age 18.
+Basic Prescription Lenses 100% of allowed benefit No limit on the number of medically necessary lenses for children through age 18.
+Contact Lenses (in lieu of frames & lenses) 100% of allowed benefit No limit on medically necessar contacts for children through age 18.
+BENEFIT CHART FOOTNOTES Laboratory testing services related to diabetes, hyl test strips for diabetics.
+Newborns' and Mothers' Health Protection Act No COPD are paid at 100%, including Non-Medicare COB When the State's plan is the secondary payor, payments will be limited to on balance of claim expenses that will reach the published limits of the State's payments will be limited to only that